AJOsmaston/codewars/Ruby/5Kyu/Rot13/README.md

 * Take string convert to array
 * Iterate through array, check if item is a letter
-* if so, advance it 13 places, replace item in array
+* if so, advance it 13 places by:
+  * converting it to a number

+* replace item in array
 * join array back to a string

 After Submitting